nirfilc/SPProject/README.md

     - ./distributions
       - countries' directories
 * Run `app.py`
-* Now the serever is lisening.
+* Now the serever is listening.
 Deafult ip and port are localhost:5000.

 ### Client Side
 To make a call to the password meter, ..... to be added